ericyu555/good-bytes-recipe-analysis/README.md

 **Evaluation Metric:** We are using **RMSE** (Root Mean Squared Error) because it is interpretable in rating points and penalizes large prediction errors more heavily than MAE, which is important when predicting ratings on a 1-to-5 scale.

 **Time of Prediction:** At the time a recipe is first posted, we know its attributes (cooking time, steps, ingredients, nutritional info, tags) but have no user feedback yet.
-Therefore, we only use features available at the time of submission — minutes, n_steps, n_ingredients, calories, protein, sugar, total_fat, and other recipe characteristics — and exclude any user interaction data like ratings or reviews.
+Therefore, we only use features available at the time of submission: minutes, n_steps, n_ingredients, calories, protein, sugar, total_fat, and other recipe characteristics, and exclude any user interaction data like ratings or reviews.

 ---